CLQuantizer/ezblog/docs/blog/posts/Rust.md

 ---
+draft: true
 date: 2023-01-31
-authors:
+categories:
-  - ezio
+  - Rust
 ---

-## I love Rust and I love async
+## I want to learn Rust

 Here are things that I love about Rust